sbhusal123/concurrency-primitives/README.md

 # Python Concurrency Primitives:

+Some of the reference can be found on the [Book](./book.pdf) starting from page number: 307 on concurrency.

 ## Section1:

 This section covers the very basics of the threading, multiprocessing, memory and program architecture.